 Your breath is an amazing way to connect to a feeling of gratitude because it gets you out of your mind and into your body.
 As you flow through your practice, envision yourself breathing in loving energy and exhaling gratitude.

-While gratitude is a powerful practice, sometimes it is difficult to feel grateful, and that’s fine.
+While gratitude is a powerful practice, sometimes it is difficult to feel grateful.
 An equally important practice is to honour your feelings and emotions.
 If you’re having a down day and aren’t able to tap into gratitude, allow yourself to be present with the emotions you are feeling.
 Yoga offers us an opportunity to connect to our true selves.
 Some days this means celebrating all of the amazing blessings in our lives and some days this means accepting uncomfortable feelings.
 I’ve found that the more open I am to accepting what I’m really feeling in the moment, the sooner I’m able to return to a place of gratitude.

 Kate is a freelance writer, a wellness blogger, and she has trained as a yoga teacher and EFT (Emotional Freedom Techniques) Practitioner.
 You can find her online at www.myspiritualroadtrip.com and on Instagram @myspiritualroadtrip.